Wednesday, September 20, 2023

 Brand's fans will also say of the women, They're just looking for a payday and If it really happened, why did it take this long for them to come forward?
 These questions neglect to take certain things under consideration.
 First, the women aren't being paid.
 Second, they were likely cowed by Brand's power, knew they wouldn't be believed, and found the idea of going public with this stuff traumatic.

 I can't personally vouch for the first two reasons.
 But I can tell you there were experiences from decades ago that I never talked about until going through therapy.
 There's still stuff I don't speak about because the memories are too painful.
-And it wasn't anything nearly as traumatic (or criminal) as rape, so, yeah, I can imagine that plenty of women would keep publicly silent.
+And they weren't anything nearly as traumatic (or criminal) as rape, so, yeah, I can imagine that plenty of women would keep publicly silent.

 Despite Brand looking like a sex criminal, I never thought he necessarily was one.
 To me, he was just another UK entertainer who flopped at being a star in America before returning to his homeland.
 A stand-up comic, radio DJ, and occasional actor, he's now best known as a left-winger-turned "libertarian" podcaster.
-For a little while, I listened to him while i did housework.
-Kind of interesting at first, Brand over time started resembled more and more a right-wing conspiracy nut who wanted to sound more intelligent than his near-indecipherable accent would allow him to be.
+For a little while, I listened to him while doing housework.
+Kind of interesting at first, Brand over time resembled a right-wing conspiracy nut who wanted to sound more intelligent than his near-indecipherable accent would allow him to be.

 "In other news, we're still turning a blind eye to